 You can also participate in the self-directed online programme ‘23 Things for Research’ where you will be encouraged to experiment with a range of digital communication tools among a community of learners.

+To see the full programme click here.
 Don’t miss out on this exciting series which runs between 14TH October and 27th November 2014!
 Follow this blog along with the Engage Facebook page to hear all the latest updates.